-Junio 27, 2024 – Beginning Lunes, thousands of additional Pennsylvania senior citizens are getting more money back in their pockets through the expanded Property Tax and Rent Rebate Program.
+June 27, 2024 – Beginning Monday, thousands of additional Pennsylvania senior citizens are getting more money back in their pockets through the expanded Property Tax and Rent Rebate Program.

 “I couldn’t be more pleased to see these rebates going out to our seniors and our Pennsylvanians with disabilities,” said Senator John I. Kane.
 “This program and it’s expansion shows what we can do when we put the needs of our most vulnerable citizens first.
 I was proud to vote for the expansion of this rebate program because I believe in doing everything we can to support our seniors and those with disabilities.
 It’s heartening to know that these rebates will make a significant difference in the lives of who receive them.”